-- The purpose of this report is to seek Council's approval to extend the educational period for the application of penalties and sanctions for contraventions of the Lobbyist Registry By-law. - At its meeting held on April 14, 2022, Regional Council approved By-law 2022-24, being a By-law to Establish and Maintain a Lobbyist Registry for The Regional Municipality of Niagara. - The by-law included a provision of an educational period of six (6) months before the enforcement of any penalties and sanctions in order to provide an opportunity for communication and education to the public regarding this initiative and to allow staff the necessary time to undertake a competitive RFP process for Lobbyist Registrar services. - Due to the RFP process being cancelled as a result of none of the proponents passing the technical benchmark, staff are recommending an extension of the educational period to permit another competitive procurement process to be initiated.
+- The purpose of this report is to seek Council's approval to extend the educational period for the application of penalties and sanctions for contraventions of the Lobbyist Registry By-law. - At its meeting held on April 14, 2022, Regional Council approved By-law 2022-24, being a By-law to Establish and Maintain a Lobbyist Registry for The Regional Municipality of Niagara. - The by-law included a provision of an educational period of six (6) months before the enforcement of any penalties and sanctions in order to provide an opportunity for communication and education to the public regarding this initiative and to allow staff the necessary time to undertake a competitive RFP process for Lobbyist Registrar services. - Staff have undertaken two competitive procurement processes to seek a Lobbyist Registrar that have both proven unsuccessful.
+The most recent Request for Proposal (RFP) closed on March 21, 2023, without any proposals being submitted.
+As a result, staff are recommending an extension of the educational period to allow staff to provide Council with options for consideration respecting the Registry.